 At the height of winter, seabirds are abundant along rocky capes and protected bays.
 Inland, bare trees make it easier for you to spot nuthatches, juncos, black-capped chickadees (the state bird), and the occasional cedar waxwing.
 As night falls, you might see a solitary owl out for the hunt.

-Maine is on the Atlantic flyway and if you visit in the spring, you can catch first-of-the-season glimpses of warblers, vireos, orioles, flycatchers, Canadian geese and other seasonal visitors that have migrated north.
+Maine is on the Atlantic flyway and if you visit in the spring, you can catch first-of-the-season glimpses of warblers, vireos, orioles, flycatchers, Canada geese and other seasonal visitors that have migrated north.

 In the summer, you can see an even greater variety of birds, including the ruby-throated hummingbird.
 This is also a great time of year for you to paddle some of the state’s inland waterways in search of the common loon.
 You can easily identify loons by their red eyes and haunting cry.